infews/bonfire/pages/source/index.md

 You're a Rubyist.
 You want to write a book.
 You want to write an _ebook_.
 You might have Apple Pages.
 Adobe InDesign?
 Unlikely.
 Microsoft Word?
 Not on your life.

-When it comes to text, you think in Markdown and HTML.
-You're not afraid of the command line and editing a little CSS.
+When it comes to text, you think in [Markdown](http://daringfireball.net/projects/markdown/) and HTML.
+You're not afraid of the command line and editing a littleCSS.
 But you need tools in order to publish a book.
 What do you do?

 You light a Bonfire.

 ## Write in Markdown

 With Bonfire your book's sections are Markdown files.
-You can name these files however you like and reorder them at will in `bonfire.yml`.
+You can name these files however you like and reorder them atwill in `bonfire.yml`.

 At any time you can make a single-file draft html version of your book for offline editing, sharing with others, and even marking up with a red pen (just like your High School English teacher).

 Writing is the hard part.